 NOTE: The date of the catalog by which a student's credits are audited for graduation may not be more than four years earlier than the date of the issuance of the degree or certificate.
 Student records may not be audited by a catalog dated earlier than the time of entrance.
-Exceptions may be authorized by the dean or associate dean of the student's program.
+Exceptions may be authorized by the vice president of instructional services or dean of the student's program.